hmunye/konsider/server/docs/database_design.md

     password_hash BYTEA NOT NULL,
     role user_role DEFAULT 'REVIEWER', -- ENUM type ensures role can only be set to 'REVIEWER' or 'ADMIN' created_at TIMESTAMPTZ DEFAULT NOW(),
-    updated_at TIMESTAMPTZ DEFAULT NOW() -- If it is the same value as created_at, you known this record has never been updated
+    updated_at TIMESTAMPTZ DEFAULT NOW(), -- If it is the same value as created_at, you known this record has never been updated version INT DEFAULT 1
 );
 ```
 ### 2. Requester: